Cucoriedka27/BiNOry/README.md

 ### Instructions

 - `1` Pushes the value 1 on top of the stack.
-- `0` Pops the top value on the stack and does an operation based on the following opcode table, if the opcode is incorrect then
+- `0` Pops the top value on the stack and does an operation based on the following opcode table, incorrect opcodes should error

 |opcode|name|description|
 |:----:|:-:|-----------|